Norman Tan Appointed Editor in Chief of Vogue Singapore

 Norman Tan will head up the soon-to-be launched Singaporean edition of Vogue as editor in chief, Condé Nast has revealed.

-The English-language title, which is being produced as a licensee agreement with Indochine Media, is still on schedule to launch this fall and will be Condé Nast’s second attempt at the market.
-The title operated for a short time with a different local partner in the Nineties.
+The English-language title, which is being produced as a licensee agreement with Indochine Media, is on track to launch this September and will be Condé Nast’s second attempt at the market.
+The title operated for a short time but with a different local partner in the Nineties.

 Tan joins Vogue Singapore from Esquire Singapore, where he held the role of editor in chief for over two years and previously launched Buro Singapore in 2015.
 He graduated from the University of Melbourne with a double degree in commerce and law.